royalapplications/docs/src/r2022/royalserver/management/permissions.md

 In this category all Royal Documents hosted by Royal server are listed and for each it shows if the user can read or modify the document.

-The button `Clear Cache` allows you to clear the cache from the currently specified user or for all users immediately.
+The button `Clear Cache` allows you to clear the cache for the currently specified user or for all users immediately.

 ## Users
 The Users tab shows all users that are member of the `Royal Server Users` Windows group.